Gua sha is a Traditional Chinese Medicine practice that is popular in both homes and clinics.

 Scraping the skin causes it to become stimulated thus stagnant lymph and toxins are cleared out of the system.
 Healthier skin cells can be created once these toxins are flushed.
-Therefore, it can be said that Gua Sha is not only a massage technique, but also a detoxification technique.
+Gua Sha is not only a massage technique, but also a detoxification technique.

 Each Clear Quartz Gua Sha Board is individually carved by hand from natural stone thus may differ slightly in size from that pictured.
 Due to natural variations in the stone, your Gua Sha board will be completely unique in color and pattern.
 We select your Gua Sha board specially for you by using a pendulum.

 *Do not perform Gua sha over broken skin, broken veins, moles, cuts, bruises or rosacea.